VanOvermeire/rusty-cdk/README.md

 # Cloud Infra

+***This is not an official AWS project.***
-This is an experiment in making Infrastructure as Code (_IAC_) safer, easier to use by checking things at compile time.
+Rather, it is an experiment in making Infrastructure as Code (_IAC_) safer and easier to use by checking as much as possible at compile time.

 ## Usage